This exhibition was curated and conceived of by Daniel Fuller before his departure and curated and installed on-site by Teresa Bramlette Reeves.

 - August 24, 2019 at 7:00 pm

-Graf’s photographs in this show formalize notes, recordings, observations, and questions from specific places and times.
-Thoughts that at first glance seem incidental become realized and concrete.
-The photographs visualize the debris of the day becoming a self-portrait of the dust that sculpts us.
+The photographs in this show are notes, recordings, observations, and questions from specific places and times.
+The peripheral paths of thought mixed with a seemingly clear description creates a kind of subconscious camouflage.
+This is an optical research into the debris of the days; a self-portrait of the dust that sculpts us.

 Bryan Graf is represented by Halsey McKay Gallery, East Hampton, NY; Yancey Richardson Gallery, New York, NY; and Tracey Morgan Gallery, Asheville, NC.